cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 ## 6. Drive for Desktop

-This section covers that Google Drive for Desktop, if not disabled entirely, should only be allowed on authorized devices.
+This section covers the implications of not disabling Drive for Desktop and considerations around authorized device use.

 ### Policies